yichengchen24/MIG/README.md

 | MIG     | 50K       | **80.00**    | <u>66.39</u> | <u>72.02</u> | **57.93**    | 64.44        | <u>65.06</u> | **67.64**        | <u>14.66</u> | **7.32**    | **-17.77**    | **42.99**        | **55.32**    |

 HE denotes HumanEval, AE denotes AlpacaEvalv2, MT denotes MTBench, and Wild denotes WildBench. $Avg_\text{obj}$ and $Avg_\text{sub}$ represent the average of the normalized knowledge-based and human-preference benchmark scores, respectively.
 Avg is the mean of $Avg_\text{obj}$ and $Avg_\text{sub}$.

+Please refer to our paper for more results on different data pools(Openhermes2.5, Deita-Sota-Pool) and different base LLMs(Qwen2.5-7B, Mistral-7B-v0.3).

 ## 🏃‍♂️ How to start?